Early modern period: Humanism

-With the adoption of large-scale printing after 1500, Italian Renaissance Humanism spread northward to France, Germany, Holland and England, where it became associated with the Protestant Reformation.
+With the adoption of large-scale printing after 1500, Italian Renaissance Humanism spread northward to France, Germany, Holland and England, where it became associated with the Reformation.

 Developing during the Enlightenment era, Renaissance humanism as an intellectual movement spread across Europe.
 The basic training of the humanist was to speak well and write (typically, in the form of a letter).
 The term umanista comes from the latter part of the 15th century.
 The people were associated with the studia humanitatis, a novel curriculum that was competing with the quadrivium and scholastic logic.